Mgamerz/MassEffectModManager/documentation/merge_mods.md

 mergemods = NoScreenShake.m3m;NoMinigames.m3m
 ```

-##### **Using merge mods with alternates:**
+##### **Using mergemods with alternates:**

-You can use the alternates system to install merge mods.
-Merge mods use the altfiles system, which can be [read about here](alternates.md).
-To apply a merge mod from an alternate, you need to use the `OP_APPLY_MERGEMODS` operation, and then specify the filenames of the merge mods you would like to apply with the MergeFiles variable.
+You can use the alternates system to install mergemods.
+Mergemods use the altfiles system, which can be [read about here](alternates.md).
+To apply a mergemod from an alternate, you need to use the `OP_APPLY_MERGEMODS` operation, and then specify the filenames of the mergemods you would like to apply with the MergeFiles variable.
 The MergeFiles variable accepts a semicolon separated list of .m3m files that can be installed for that alternate.

 All .m3m files still need to be in the MergeMods folder of your mod.
 If you are applying an .m3m file via alternates, you should not list it under the `mergemods` descriptor under the [BASEGAME] header.